nathanreyes/v-calendar/docs/api/calendar.md

 **Type:** Object

-**Description:** Setting used to customize the tint color, dark mode and classes for various calendar sections.
+**Description:** Theme settings used to customize the tint color, dark mode and classes for various calendar sections.

 **Default:** `undefined` [Resolved by defaults if not completely specified](./defaults.md#theme)